romkatv/powerlevel10k/README.md

 ```

 This is the simplest kind of installation and it works even if you are using a plugin manager.
 Just
-make sure to disable your current theme in your plugin manager.
+make sure to disable the current theme in your plugin manager.
 See
 [troubleshooting](#cannot-make-powerlevel10k-work-with-my-plugin-manager) for help.

 ### Oh My Zsh